LazzaAU/Gpsd_data_over_MQTT/README.md

-Gpsd_data_over_MQTT
+Gpsd data over MQTT

-This file is used to grab GPSD data from one raspberry pi and send it to Home Assistant on another RPI via MQTT.
+This purpose of this code is to send GPSD data from one Raspberry PI (RPI) and send it to Home Assistant on another RPI via MQTT.

-*** Hardware Setup ***
+## Hardware Setup ##

 1. 2 Raspberry pi's, one with Home Assistant running on it, second one has the GPS receiver attached
 2. GPS receiver